-The FortiGate web-based manager provides GUI based access to the module and is the primary tool for configuring the module.
-The manager requires a web browser on the management computer and an Ethernet connection between the FortiGate module and the management computer.
+The FortiGate web-based manager provides GUI based access to the modules and is the primary tool for configuring the modules.
+The manager requires a web browser on the management computer and an Ethernet connection between the FortiGate modules and the management computer.

-A FIPS 140-2 validated web-browser is recommended for remote access to the web-based manager when the module is operating in FIPS-CC mode.
-The web-based manager uses Transport Layer Security (TLS 1.0) for connection security in FIPS-CC mode.
+A web-browser that supports Transport Layer Security (TLS) 1.0 is required for remote access to the web-based manager when the modules are operating in FIPS-CC mode.
 HTTP access to the web-based manager is not allowed in FIPS-CC mode and is disabled.